Events from Jan 79 to Nov 80

-The top of Dalek Seven was given a Goon neck cage and dome but, due to the disappearance of Dalek Two’s skirt, it became paired with Goon ii’s skirt to form Dalek Seven-ii.
+The top of Dalek Seven was given a Goon neck cage and dome but, due to the disappearance of Dalek Two’s skirt, it had become paired with Goon ii’s skirt at the Worthing Carnival in 1978 and now formed Dalek Seven-ii.

 Unlike the main all-grey goon prop, the latter three other Daleks were painted a lighter grey colour with various parts finished in black, giving the cast of aliens a degree of hierarchy.
-All four were given new eyestalks and discs.
-Dalek One’s severely damaged shoulders could not be used and these were placed into storage along with the the intact skirt of Dalek Seven, presumably still gold and silver at this time.
+In truth, the first repainting of the props occurred circa October 1978 (for Dalek iv-ex’s appearance on Nationwide) and so it seems more likely the choices were actually random.
+All four were given new eyestalks with a diminished number of discs.
+Dalek One’s severely damaged shoulders could not be used and these were placed into storage along with the the intact skirt of Dalek Seven, still in their gold and silver liveries at this time.

 In addition to the hero props, six complete vacuum-formed Daleks were created.
 Five were to be used on location and one was to be blown up in studio.
 They were really only suitable for extreme long-shots but still ultimately came into play in studio scenes and were often seen too close to the camera where they were shown up as being extremely roughly made.